lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 fragment can be added to respect local regulations or other constraints imposed by the applications.
 Each time a SCHC fragment is sent, the FCN is decreased by one.
-When the FCN reaches value 0 and there are more SCHC fragments to be sent after, the sender transmits the last SCHC fragment of this window using the All-0 fragment format, it starts the Retransmission Timer and waits for an ACK.
+When the FCN reaches value 0 and there are more SCHC fragments to be sent after, the sender transmits the last SCHC fragment of this window using the All-0 fragment format, it starts the Retransmission Timer and waits for an SCHC ACK.
 On the other hand, if the FCN has reached 0 and the SCHC fragment to be transmitted is the last SCHC fragment of the SCHC packet, the sender uses the All-1 fragment format, which includes a MIC.
-The sender sets the Retransmission Timer and waits for the ACK to know if transmission errors have occured.
+The sender sets the Retransmission Timer and waits for the SCHC ACK to know if transmission errors have occured.

 The Retransmission Timer is dimensioned based on the LPWAN technology in use.
 When the Retransmission Timer expires, the sender sends an All-0 empty (resp.
-All-1 empty) fragment to request again the ACK for the window that ended with the All-0 (resp.
+All-1 empty) fragment to request again the SCHC ACK for the window that ended with the All-0 (resp.
 All-1) fragment just sent.
 The window number is not changed.

 After receiving an All-0 or All-1 fragment, the receiver sends an SCHC ACK with an encoded Bitmap reporting whether any SCHC fragments have been lost or not.
 When the sender receives an SCHC ACK, it checks the W bit carried by the SCHC ACK.
 Any SCHC